 Here comes cast iron cookware!

-It’s not always the ingredients like fruits or vegetable.
-Sometimes, the products you use to cook, matters the most.
+It’s not always the ingredients like fruits or vegetables.
+Sometimes, the products you use to cook matters the most.

 This is also considered to be the easiest way to increase your iron intake.
-Particularly food which involves slow cooking generally releases a lot of iron into your food.
-So, instead of piling up your plate with full of spinach and broccoli, you can just have your favorite meal cooked in a cast iron pan.
-Way more better, right?
+Particularly food that involves slow cooking generally releases a lot of iron into your food.
+So, instead of piling up your plate full of spinach and broccoli, you can just have your favorite meal cooked in a cast iron pan.
+Way better, right?

 Things to remember while cooking in a cast iron cookware!

-- When you cook food which involves acids like tomato, vinegar, or lemon, transfer it immediately to a vessel after cooking.
-This prevents that metallic taste which comes along when left in the same pan for so long.
+- When you cook food that involves acids like tomato, vinegar, or lemon, transfer it immediately to a vessel after cooking.
+This prevents that metallic taste that comes along when left in the same pan for so long.

 - Never forget to season it before cooking and after cleaning as well.
 This way it stays good for a longer time.

 - Clean it immediately after cooking.
 Never leave it in the sink filled with water for so long.
 This prevents rusting.